dsoffner/3scale-api-workshop/docs/labs/lab06/README.md

     ![18-commit-changes](images/consume-18.png "Commit Changes")

 1. Because we are using self signed certificates, you will need to accept the certificate for the secured endpoint.
-Open a new browser tab or window and navigate to:
+Open a new Incognito window in your browser and navigate to:

     ```bash
     https://location-userX-api-staging.amp.apps.GUID.openshiftworkshop.com/locations